nateGeorge/dice_codingskills_project/README.md

 Data science project for Dice job application.

 # running on AWS
-need an elastic IP, and have to assign it to the instance need to start mongo: `sudo mongod --dbpath=/var/lib/mongodb --smallfiles` enter the command `sudo iptables -t nat -A PREROUTING -p tcp --dport 80 -j REDIRECT --to-ports 10001` (doesn't seem to work in the /etc/rc.local file, maybe add to bashrc or something)

-In the EC2 dashboard, navigate to network and security -> elastic IPs.
-Choose 'allocate new address'.
-Then choose the new address and go to 'actions -> associate address'.
+Usually I spin up a spot instance because it's cheaper.
+The m4.xlarge seems to be a decent choice right now.
+Once the instance is up, you should ssh into it, and the repo should be cloned into it.

+## elastic IP
+Then you need an elastic IP, and have to assign it to the instance.
+Create the elastic IP (Amazon pool), then choose 'actions' and 'associate address'.
+The address needs to be associated with the server that was just spun up.
+Once the IP is associated, you should use that IP to ssh into the instance.
 Then go to route 53, and set up the rest:
-Follow this guide: http://techgenix.com/namecheap-aws-ec2-linux/
+Follow this guide: http://techgenix.com/namecheap-aws-ec2-linux/ It can take a while (up to 24 hours) for the nameservers to update, and for your web address to actually work.
+You do not need the period after the DNS server names

+# Starting the db and server
+Next, you need to start mongo: `sudo mongod --dbpath=/var/lib/mongodb --smallfiles` This can be run in a tmux shell, or sent to the background with ctrl+z, then typing `bg`.

+To be able to access the site, we have to make available port 80:  Enter the commands `sudo iptables -t nat -A PREROUTING -p tcp --dport 80 -j REDIRECT --to-ports 10001` `sudo iptables -t nat -D PREROUTING 1`
+`sudo iptables -t nat -A OUTPUT -o lo -p tcp --dport 80 -j REDIRECT --to-port 10001` (doesn't seem to work in the /etc/rc.local file, maybe add to bashrc or something)

-navigate to the home dir of the repo and do `python app/app.py` yay!
+Next it's best to run this in a tmux session (`tmux new -s server` -- creates a tmux session called server), which will mean you can access the running server after logging out and the ssh-ing back in.
+Navigate to the home dir of the repo and do `python app/app.py`.
+You should be able to access at your ip with port 10001, like so: 54.70.49.112:10001 Yay!

 # Setup cronjob scraping
-to setup cronjob in ubuntu linux:
+TODO: create function in the scraping file so it runs periodically and can be run from within a tmux shell. to setup cronjob in ubuntu linux:
 `sudo crontab -e`